rlite/rlite/README.md

     ipcp-enroll y.IPCP rinawlanpwd.DIF null
     # Enroll to the normal DIF
     ipcp-enroll ny.IPCP n.DIF rinawlanpwd.DIF nx.IPCP

+On both nodes, the RINA configuration can be realized with the following
+command:

+    $ sudo rlite-node-config -vd

+To test connectivity, you can run a rinaperf server on one of the two nodes (it will register on the normal DIF by default):

+    (node A)$ rinaperf -l

+while the other node runs the server

+    (node B)$ rinaperf

 ## 6. Configuration of IPC Processes